Frequently asked questions about Dealer Finance Loans.

 Does DFL offer insurance products?

-Our Dealer members offer a range of products including GAP and Motor Vehicle and Mechanical Warranties.
-Discuss these with the dealer during the application process.
+Our Dealer members offer a range of products including GAP (Guaranteed Asset Protection), CCI (Credit Contract Insurance), PPI (Payment Protection Insurance), general Motor Vehicle Insurance and Mechanical Breakdown Insurance.
+Please discuss your requirements with us or the dealer during the application process.

 What happens if I default under the agreement